EnterpriseDB/barman/doc/barman-tutorial.en.md

 > The `receive-wal` command is a foreground process.

-Transaction logs are streamed directly in the directory specified by the `streaming_wal_directory` configuration option and are then archived by the `archive-wal` command.
+Transaction logs are streamed directly in the directory specified by the `streaming_wals_directory` configuration option and are then archived by the `archive-wal` command.

 ##### Stopping a receive-wal process for a server